bhargavi35/Netmeds_Clone/README.md

-# Fresly-clone-website
+# Netmed's-clone-website

-This was a individual project made by me in 5 days.
+This was an individual project made by me in 5 days.

 1)Bhargavi